 Certain companies in your work experience or specific names on your customer list can lend you a great deal of credibility in the sales process.
 Of course, for it to be truly effective, you’ll need to make sure that the profile is properly set up and kept up to date before you insert this link into your email signature.

 The LinkedIn profile should appear as professional as your CV itself.
-And if you don’t think salespeople need LinkedIn profiles, read this to get a clue.

 What to Leave Out

 They already have it.
 There’s no point cluttering up your signature with it all over again.

 Including a graphic or logo in your email signature is always tempting, but not usually a great idea.
 Not all email clients show images seamlessly, they often show up as attachments instead of in the text and large graphics may cause your emails to bounce.

 Even if you ignore the rest of this paragraph, under no circumstances should your entire signature be a graphic.
 The risk of nothing showing up on the other end is far too high.

 In theory, these are the pinnacle of efficiency.
 In reality, they show up as an attachment and take up a ton of space in the recipient’s email inbox.

 They’ll do nothing but create a good deal of ill will, especially when a recipient is receiving them in your email signature for the tenth, eightieth, or nine hundredth time.
 Send vCards only when someone specifically requests them.